Add and customize background images for your site’s page sections.

 Your site's style settings in the Design panel set how text displays on your background image.

-- To change your font color, choose a palette and theme in the Colors panel.
-Open your Section Theme and click the pencil icon to style specific elements within that theme.
+• To change your font color, choose a palette and theme in the Colors panel.
+Click the pencil icon on your section's theme to style specific elements within that theme.
 To learn more, visit Changing colors.

 Watch a video